 - 10.12.
 Agricultural use of lands occupied by the Nursery will be allowed to continue until such time as a transition to industrial or commercial use is desired and the proposal for the new land use addresses the policies of this Plan. - 10.13.
 A change from agricultural use to industrial or commercial use on the lands currently occupied by the Foothills Nursery will be supported subject to the policies of this Plan. - 10.14.
-An application for industrial or commercial uses adjacent to the existing nursery shall: - a) demonstrate how the proposal is compatible with the adjacent nursery; and - include screening, buffering, and landscaping measures to mitigate the visual impact on the nursery.
+An application for industrial or commercial uses on the lands shall: - a) demonstrate how proposed land uses are compatible with the Country Residential area through preparation of a local plan; and - b) demonstrate thoughtful subdivision design to orient more intensive areas of activity and roadways away from the existing Country Residential area.